Family await justice a year on from Tirop's murder

 Some of Kenya's female athletes say they have endured controlling behaviour by their husbands.

-"With what happened to Agnes, the world came to light on what is happening," long-distance runner Mary Ngugi told BBC Sport Africa.
+"With what happened to Agnes, the world came to light on what is happening," says long-distance runner Mary Ngugi.

-"As athletes we have a platform, and we can use that platform to change this.
+"As athletes, we have a platform, and we can use that platform to change this.

 "Even if we don't change what is already happening, we can help other girls to know that they don't have to be in such a relationship.
 They don't have to endure being used.